kevinhughes27/parity-server/README.md

 Server Setup
 ------------

-1. You will need `python` (version 3) (with `pip`).
-You may need to run the following commands as `python3` explicitly
+1. You will need `python3` and `pip3`.
-2. To install python dependencies run `pip install -r requirements.txt` (You may need run as administrator depending on your security settings)
+2. To install python dependencies run `pip3 install -r requirements.txt` (You may need run as administrator depending on your security settings)
-3. Run the python server with this command `python server/app.py`
+3. Run the python server with this command `python3 server/app.py`
-5. You can inspect available leagues at at `http://localhost:5000/api/leagues`
+4. You can inspect available leagues at at `http://localhost:5000/api/leagues`
-6. Then league API calls like `http://localhost:5000/api/10/weeks/1` and `http://localhost:5000/api/10/stats` (where `10` is the league_id) etc.
+5. Then league API calls like `http://localhost:5000/api/10/weeks/1` and `http://localhost:5000/api/10/stats` (where `10` is the league_id) etc.

 On production the python server serves a static build of the client.
-This can be tested locally by running yarn build and then visiting localhost:5000 (note that you need to run the server from inside the server folder or the relative path to the client won't work. e.g. `cd server && python app.py`)
+This can be tested locally by running yarn build and then visiting localhost:5000 (note that you need to run the server from inside the server folder or the relative path to the client won't work. e.g. `cd server && python3 app.py`)

 Client Setup